NischayAgrawal/pos-interface-v1/README.md

 ```
 ### Step 2: Setup the Backend (JSON Server)
-Open another terminal and Navigate to the backend folder:
+Navigate to the backend folder:

 ```bash
 cd backend